nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 * Online Payments can be anonymous but without aiding tax evasion.
 * I don't like ads, I'm happy to pay if I can pay anonymously (data can be misused/stolen by rogue employees, governments, and other bad actors)

+### Closing - The age of moonshots and hyperloop one

+While I didn't get to attend this talk in person, the hyperloop seems interesting enough.
+It's basically like a metro but with the speed of an airplane.

+Hopefully, it will come to Europe - would be a good testing ground as there's no borders (assuming that no other country tries or leaves the EU).
+Maybe in Australia - Sydney to Melbourne.. work in Sydney, live in Melbourne anyone?

+#### Key points

+* Entrepreneurs challenge the boundaries all the time (see Uber)
+* Always naysayers all the time talking down on the tech
+* Advise to Entrepreneurs who want to go for a moonshot idea is go for it - It's the best time to do so (if you look at whats been done over the last 2 years).
+Access to capital, resources, etc.

 ### Day 3 Afterparties

 ![Pink Street Day 3](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-IMG_1569.png)